hurui200320/utf8-ctc/README.md

 instead of `EOF`.

 You can also change how many codes are printed in one line.
-But do be aware this is limited by your terminal width.
+But do be aware this is limited by your terminal width, if it's longer than the width, it will wrap.
-By default, it's five codes per line.
+By default, it's fit your terminal.
 You can change it by option `-w 6`, now you have six codes per line.

 When using stdin input, there is some issue with the charset on Windows.